TheSongOfEnderion/josee/Chapters/Chapter 2 – Rekindled Dreams (2).md

 "B-But", Nadia curled her eyebrows.

-"W-What are we going to do", she asked with trepidation in her heart.
+"W-What are we going to do?", she asked with trepidation in her heart.

 "My-My lady", Alex stepped forward, "Should we, write a letter to the baron?"